botpress/messaging/docs/channels/messenger.md

 ### Verify Token

-The verify token is used by facebook to verify that you are the real owner of the provided webhook.
+The verify token is used by facebook to verify that you are the real owner of the provided webhook

 You can generate any random alphanumerical string for this configuration.
 Paste it in your **Verify Token** channel configuration

 ### Save Configuration

-Channel configuration is complete, you can now click **Save**
+Channel configuration is complete, you can now click **Save**.
+It is important you save your configuration before configuring the webhook, otherwise Messenger will be unable to validate the webhook url

 ## Webhook Configuration